Experiential Learning

 Financial Literacy

-Around every corner, teens face important financial decisions, yet surveys show that many teens lack everyday economic and financial knowledge.
-For that very reason, Cookie Cart has partnered with local financial institutions to develop a hands-on curriculum that covers the essential building blocks of personal finance.
-Our teen employees receive invaluable life training on; budgeting and saving, checking accounts, and credit and credit cards
+Around every corner, teens face important financial decisions; yet surveys show that many teens lack everyday economic and financial knowledge.
+For that reason, Cookie Cart has partnered with local financial institutions to develop a hands-on curriculum that covers the essential building blocks of personal finance.
+Our teen employees receive invaluable life training on budgeting and saving, checking accounts, credit, and credit cards.

 Credential Learning